 Azure Load Balancer can be termed as a cloud-based system that enables a set of machines to function as one single machine for serving user requests.
-The primary job of a load balancer is to take the client requests, see which machines in the set will be able to handle such requests,and forward these requests to relevant machines.
-For the creation of a public load balancer by using Azure portal, For in-depth information on Azure Load Balancer, you can view here.
+The primary job of a load balancer is to take the client requests, see which machines in the set will be able to handle such requests, and forward these requests to relevant machines.
+For the creation of a public load balancer by using the Azure portal, For in-depth information on Azure Load Balancer, you can view it here.

 Azure cloud services are categorized into 18 major product types.
 They are as follows.

 Web - Web services support web application development and deployment.
 It also provides features for reporting and notification, API management, content delivery, and search.

 Data storage - Data storage services offer scalable cloud storage for unstructured as well as structured data and also offer support for archival storage, persistent storage for containers, and big data projects.